 This report examines developments in U.S. policy restricting travel and remittances to Cuba, current permissible travel and remittances, enforcement of the travel restrictions, and debate on lifting the travel restrictions.
-Appendix A provides a chronology of major actions taken on travel restrictions from 1962 through 2016.
-Appendix B provides a history of legislative action related to the restrictions on travel and remittances to Cuba from 1999 through 2014.
+Appendix A provides a chronology of major actions taken on travel restrictions from 1962 through 2018.
+Appendix B provides a history of legislative action related to the restrictions on travel and remittances to Cuba from 1999 through 2016.

-For further information from CRS, see CRS Report R43926, Cuba: Issues and Actions in the 114th Congress and CRS In Focus IF10045, Cuba: U.S. Policy Overview.
+For further information on Cuba from CRS, see CRS Report R44822, Cuba: U.S. Policy in the 115th Congress and CRS In Focus IF10045, Cuba: U.S. Policy Overview.